 When used with

-log in without a local account on the system via the NSS plugin that
+without a local account on the system using the NSS plugin that comes

 tacplus_nss package.
 The plugin uses the mapped

-tacplus information if the user is not found in the local password
+information if the user is not found in the local password file,

 The plugin asks the TACACS+ server if the user is known, and then for

-relevant attributes to determine the user’s privilege level.
-When the
+relevant attributes to determine the privilege level of the user.
+When

 libnss_tacplus package is installed,